mhoogcarspel/charge_kid/README.md

 # Charge Kid

 Charge Kid is a puzzle-platformer game with the MIT license.
-All our assets and code are under the CC-0 license, you can clone this repo and use it however you want.
+All assets and code are under the CC(0 or BY-3.0) license, you can clone this repo and use it however you want.